Have you ever noticed that stock markets tend to react to breaking news?

 Consider diversifying your portfolio

-At Wealthify, we believe in the power of diversification and that’s why we use investment funds (hampers full of investments) to build your Plans and effectively spread your money across stock markets and assets, such as shares, bonds, and property.
+At Wealthify, we believe in the power of diversification, which is why we use investment funds (hampers full of investments) to build our customers' Plans to effectively spread their money across a range of different stock markets and assets, such as shares, bonds, and property.

 Think about the long-term